Croix-des-Bouquets: Pre-independence

+Post-independence

+The first citizen who represented this commune in the first Chamber of Communes in 1817 was Plomba Ladouceur.

 On January 11, 1859 President Fabre Geffrard's troops made their entry into resistance.
 During the Cacos Revolution in 1869, atrocities were committed in the name of President Sylvain Salnave.
 On January 15, 1870, Generals Saint-Lucien Emmanuel, Alfred Delva, Errié, Ulysses Obas and Pierre-Paul Saint-Jean, after being outlawed by decree, were arrested and executed at Croix-des-Bouquets.
 The Nordists seized Croix-des-Bouquets on June 28, 1889, after the evacuation of the village by General Canal Jeune, whose forces were insufficient.

 Prior to the 2010 earthquake, the once crowded city had been restored.
 The streets had been cleaned up, wholesale merchants and other commerce had been relocated to Port-au-Prince.
 Retail commerce which once crowded sidewalks downtown now had a dedicated building.
 Also, the Cuban medical mission set up a field hospital in the region.

 On 25 February 2021, hundreds of prisoners escaped from the Croix-des-Bouquets prison.